Skip to main content

 Create Custom Goals

-On the Home page, click Goals at the top of the page to open the account-level Goals page.
+From the Home page, click Data Analysis in the sidebar menu.
+At the top of the page, click the Goals tab.
+This will take you to the account-level Goals page.
 From here, you can create and manage goals across your Clients.

 Name